Usbellows logo.png

 • Renewable energy facilities such a waste to energy or bioenergy plants in which the incineration operations are critical.

-• Paper and Pulp mills for ducting systems in drying and paper manufacturing processes.
+• Paper and pulp mills for ducting systems in drying and paper manufacturing processes.

-• Steel Mills for blast furnace systems and exhausting ducts.
+• Steel mills for blast furnace systems and exhausting ducts.

 • Chemical plants to handle dynamic forces associated with chemical reactions, temperature variations and corrosive environments.

 We have a 24/7 field service team that works on fabric expansion joints.
-One of our loyal customers, a North American-based energy company, reached out to us for warranty work on one of our Fabric Expansion Joints and our fierce Fabric Expansion Joint team lead, stepped in and stepped up!
+One of our loyal customers, a North American-based energy company, reached out to us for warranty work on one of our fabric expansion joints and our fierce fabric expansion joint team lead, stepped in and stepped up!
 She flew up to West Virginia and completed the work.
 We are dedicated to the success of our products in the field even after they leave our plant.

 PT&P REF.
 ORIGINAL POST 02052019